Sociology BSc (Hons) – 2022 entry

-As the world grows more complex, so too does the challenge of understanding the intricate ways in which contemporary societies work.
-Study Sociology at Surrey and you will join one of the UK’s most prestigious sociology departments where we will encourage you to apply your intellect to the study of large-scale social trends, the significance of key social institutions and the subtleties of everyday behaviour, lifestyles and identities.
+On our Sociology BSc (Hons), we’ll encourage you to apply your intellect to the study of large-scale social trends, the significance of key social institutions, and the subtleties of everyday behaviour, lifestyles and identities.

 What you will study

-Our rigorous, varied and highly enjoyable Sociology programme is delivered by world-leading experts who keep the content and approach up-to-date.
+Our highly varied BSc (Hons) Sociology course is taught by world-leading experts who continually keep the content and approach up-to-date.

-We will share our world-leading knowledge of research design and methodology, allowing you to become an expert in observation, interviews, statistics and textual analysis.
+We will share our renowned knowledge of research design and methodology on the course, allowing you to become confident in observation, interviews, statistics and textual analysis.
 You’ll also gain an understanding of research ethics and develop skills in writing up research.

 Careers and graduate prospects

-Sociology graduates are found across a wide range of occupational areas, with the skills they acquire useful in many different roles.
+Our sociology graduates span a wide range of occupational areas, with the skills they acquire useful in many different roles.

-Our Sociology degree will prepare you for a wide range of jobs which require the ability to analyse complex issues and reach policy conclusions.
+Our course will prepare you for a wide range of jobs which require the ability to analyse complex issues and reach policy conclusions.

-Our graduates are in a strong position in the job market because they have good analytical skills, are numerate and communicate well.
+Our graduates are in a strong position in the job market because they are analytical, numerate and communicate well.

-Depending on what kinds of courses you concentrate on, you can use sociology to develop expertise for a range of different occupations.
+Depending on which modules you choose, you can use sociology to develop expertise for a range of different occupations.
 Specifically: